lawrkelly/database-admin-scripts/README.md

 - alter tables to utf8mb4 format to accept universal coded character sets

-	The database in our infra is set to an older latin1 character type
+	The DB infra is using an older latin1 character set.
+This causes data to be rejected.
+This fixes the issue by altering tables to the new utf8 character set.
+This is done online with no impact to the tables access.
+It uses Percona online schema change.

-- downlaod RDS logs; general, slow query or error logs
+- downlaod RDS logs; general, slow query or error logs.

 - proxySQL managements scripts

-	Set up users by populating the proxySQL SQLite3 DB with the production DB accounts.
-	It aquires the source/target prod database users for the proxysql.
+	It aquires the source/target prod database users and their passwords.
+Then sets up these users by populating the proxySQL SQLite3.
+This is required for authentication in the proxySQL DB that makes connections on port 6033 In addtion it will update any user password changes.
-	This is required to autheticate users and theup to date passwords.
-	If there is a password change in the target prod this will update the password also.